comunica/sparql-benchmark-runner.js/README.md

     availabilityCheckTimeout: 1_000,
     logger: (message) => console.log(message),
     resultAggregator,
-    outputRawResults: false // false by default, if true will add the raw results (timeAggregate field) to aggregate });
+    outputRawResults: false // false by default, if true will add the raw results (timeAggregate field) to the aggregated results
+  });

   const results = await runner.run();